Home / Global

 What is the History of the Word Halal?

 Halal food guidelines come from three sources.
-The first is the Qur'an, the second is Hadith, and the third source is the rule of Islamic scholars, who use their knowledge of the Qur'an and Hadiths to decide what is believed to be halal.
+The first is the Qur'an Hadith, and the third source is the rule of Islamic scholars, who use their knowledge of the Qur'an and Hadith to decide what is believed to be halal.

 Difference Between Halal and Haram Food

-• Haram Foods: Pork, Dead Animal, Alcohol, Foods prepared in non-Halal ways
+• Foods prepared or handled in non-Halal ways

 Halal Certification in Riyadh